geographika/getting-started-with-mapserver/README.md

 [https://geographika.github.io/getting-started-with-mapserver](https://geographika.github.io/getting-started-with-mapserver)
 to follow the lessons and exercises.

-The demo execises are also available online at [https://geographika.github.io/getting-started-with-mapserver-demo/](https://geographika.github.io/getting-started-with-mapserver-demo/).
+The demo exercises are also available online at [https://geographika.github.io/getting-started-with-mapserver-demo/](https://geographika.github.io/getting-started-with-mapserver-demo/).

 ## For authors